Pencils0101001101001010/captivity-full-stack/app/(vendor)/vendor.md

 [x] The order filter dont filter the vendor_website/customer orders only the vendor orders

 [] The previous-orders customer profile's filters needs to be adjusted to only filter the user orders and not for the vendors

+[] in production certain category collection featured images dont work.

+[] in production the avatar upload works but it only displays in development but not in production